21 February to 6 March 2022

 - Climate change is one of their biggest challenges right now.

 - Low prices for their crops mean that they are struggling to fight back.

-- With more money through Fairtrade they feel more equipped to meet their everyday needs and deal with the challenges posed by climate change.
+- Only with more money will they feel equipped to meet their everyday needs and deal with the challenges they face from climate change.

 The climate crisis is an immediate and ever-increasing threat and those in climate vulnerable countries are already seeing its impacts from droughts and crop disease to floods, heatwaves and shrinking harvests.

 With the emergence of the global COVID pandemic, the challenges that farmers face now are bigger than ever before with falling commodity prices and widespread shocks reverberating along our global supply chains.
 Ongoing poverty in farming communities makes it increasingly hard to cope with the effects of climate change.

 climate, Fairtrade and you

 We need your help to put farmers’ voices at the heart of tackling the climate crisis and share the reality of their struggles.
 Our global trading system is balanced in favour of the powerful few.
 Trapped in this system, farmers already struggle to meet their immediate needs.
 More than ever, they need a fair price for their crops and their hard work.

 Fairtrade works to raise the voices of farmers and workers and prioritise what they need to respond to the environmental crises unfolding in already vulnerable communities.
 This Fortnight, we asked you to ‘Choose the World You Want’ and use your voice to tell others about the challenges that farmers face from climate change.

 We hosted an online festival bringing together schools, universities, businesses, supporters, campaigners and farmers from across the world to choose the world they want.
 Visit the festival website.

 How can I get involved?